eonfluxor/flask/README.md

 Flask should deliver the most robust feature set accesible through the most friendly API.

-With this in mind Flask goes beyond the nolvety of this architecture to develops an expressive API borrowing semantics from high school lab classes creating a framework that is easy to understand through analogies of the physical world.
+With this in mind Flask goes beyond the nolvety of this architecture to develop an expressive API borrowing semantics from high school lab classes creating a framework that is easy to understand through analogies of the physical world.

-All this while the Flask core offers a unified implementation of both the `Redux` and `Fluxor` patterns while offering advanced features not available in current frameworks (such as locks and nested keys reduction).
+All this while the core technology offers a unified implementation of both the `Redux` and `Fluxor` patterns while delivering advanced features not available in other frameworks (such as locks and nested keys reduction).

 ## Redux Style